security-attack/RingKiller/README.md

 ## Notes

-- No exit-status field on this IOCTL (unlike our Alinubx PoC in the parent repo).
 - Seen in the wild as an EDR-killer primitive — load driver, enumerate AV PIDs, loop `DeviceIoControl`.
 - For defensive work: hunt for `DCRCVDRV_U` service, handle opens to `\\.\DCRCVDRV_U`, and IOCTL `0x2205C0` in telemetry.